SeanShubin/documentation/videos/character/character.md

 ## Character Terminology

 ### Character
-For technical people, usually refers to either a code unit or code point For business people, usually refers to a grapheme or ligature
+For technical people, usually refers to either a code unit or code point.
+For business people, usually refers to a grapheme or ligature.

 ### Grapheme
 The smallest meaningful contrastive unit of a writing system.
+Contrastive, means they are designed to be distinguished from one another.
+For example, a 'c' is different than an 'e', yet two 'c's are the same even if they have slight differences in their shape.
-Examples are alphabetic letters, chinese characters, numbers, and punctuation marks.
+Examples are of graphemes are alphabetic letters, chinese characters, numbers, and punctuation marks.

 ### Glyph
 The shape of a marking representing a grapheme.
 Different glyphs may represent the same grapheme.
+For example, there are many different styles an 'a' can be written in that still represent an 'a'.

 ### Ligature
-Two or more graphemes joined as a single glyph, such as æ.
+Two or more graphemes joined as a single glyph, such as the ash 'æ'

 ### Code Point
 Represents a single character in a code space.
 This is a number that corresponds to a single character.
-When an engineer is talking about hte

 ### Code Space
 A range of numerical values available for encoding characters.